LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>

-## Task3 3: Configure the Application to connect to the Oracle Cloud Infrastructure Registry
+## Task 3: Configure the Application to connect to the Oracle Cloud Infrastructure Registry

 1. 1.
 From the Oracle Cloud Console, click the **Profile** icon on the top right.
 Then click on **Account email**.